 - 3.5X better at increasing revenues

-These noticeable results can also attribute to the statistic of 52% digital leaders embed security into projects at the start and the figure for 7X more likely to use AI to manage enterprise data.
+These noticeable results can also attribute to the statistic that 52% of digital leaders embed security into projects at the start and the figure for 7X more likely to use AI to manage enterprise data.

-In previous reports, we have seen several huge IT players cut their IT budget down to adjust to the impact of the pandemic.
+In previous reports, we have seen several huge IT players cut their IT budgets down to adjust to the impact of the pandemic.
 However, there are still 5% spend more on tech means.
-One year later, as businesses are more and more accustomed to the “new normal”, we are expected to see a significant rise of budget and headcounts, of 43% and 45% in 2021.
+One year later, as businesses are more and more accustomed to the “new normal”, we are expected to see a significant rise in budget and headcounts of 43% and 45% in 2021.

 This year 2021, their top 3 operational priorities are: